Climate change in New Mexico: Tribal communities

 "Climate change threatens natural resources and public health of tribal communities.
 Rising temperatures and increasing drought are likely to decrease the availability of certain fish, game, and wild plants on which the Navajo and other tribes have relied for generations.
 Water may be less available for domestic consumption, especially for those who are not served by either municipal systems or reliable wells, which includes about 30 percent of the people on the Navajo Nation, who must haul water to meet daily needs.
 Recurring drought and rising temperatures may also degrade the land itself.
 On the Arizona portion of the Navajo Nation, for example, the Great Falls Dune Field has advanced almost a mile in the last 60 years, threatening roads, homes, and grazing areas.
 Extreme heat may also create health problems for those without electricity, including about 40 percent of the people on the Navajo reservation.

 Governmental response

 In January 2019, Governor Michelle Lujan Grisham signed an executive order on addressing climate change and energy waste prevention.
 From this order, New Mexico joined the United States Climate Alliance with a goal of lowering greenhouse gas emissions by 45% from 2005 levels by 2030.
+As well as supporting the objective of the Paris Agreement at state level.
 In addition a Climate Change Task Force was charged with producing a New Mexico Climate Strategy.